Chamma89/rea_properties/README.md

 ## Design and Implementation

-I wanted to use ReactJS since i have been using it within the last 2 weeks.
-And also figured that this project would be great practice and it also required the code to be separated into modules.
+I wanted to use ReactJS for this project since i have been using it a lot within the last 2 weeks.
+And also figured that this project would be great practice and it also required the code to be separated into modules, which fit perfectly.
 I decided to split my app into 3 modules, App, Results and Saved.
 Results and Saved being the child component to App.
 There was no need for the child components to have a state as all the alterations would be made in the parent component(App).

 The JSON data is being fetched through a fake REST API using JSON-Server.